Deunitato/minimal-mistakes/_posts/2020-05-13-Sentient-Seldon_inputs.md

         return myStrin
 ```

-> This does not work unfortunately, due to the input
+> This does not work unfortunately, due to the input.
+Json does not understand b.

 Converting the string "Hello \n" to base64 yields SGVsbG8K, so i change the input to